kiprotichdominic/InGram/README.md

        pip install -r requirements.txt
-4. On your terminal,Create database awwards using the command below.
+4. On your terminal,Create database db_name using the command below.

-       CREATE DATABASE awwards;
+       CREATE DATABASE db_name;
-       **if you opt to use your own database name, replace awwards your preferred name, then also update settings.py variable DATABASES > NAME
+       **if you opt to use your own database name, replace db_name your preferred name, then also update settings.py variable DATABASES > NAME

 5. Migrate the database using the command below